samuelmeuli/samuelmeuli.com/content/blog/2019-04-07-packaging-and-publishing-an-electron-app.md

 3. Open the GitHub page of your repository and find the new release draft with the download links for your app.
 Add a changelog and publish the release.

 That's it!
 Your Electron app is now ready to be downloaded from its GitHub page.

+#### Using GitHub Actions

+Instead of building and releasing the app manually, you can also use GitHub Actions to do this task for you.
+You can read more about this process in [my other blog post]({{< ref "2019-11-17-automating-the-release-of-electron-apps.md" >}}).